As a pet business insurance provider, Protectivity receive a large number of queries about the rules surrounding the need for a dog boarding licence.

 Another prerequisite of obtaining a licence is insurance.
 Local councils will request that they see a copy of an insurance certificate that covers you for Public Liability (as a minimum) before granting you a licence.
 Having this cover in place gives you protection against legal costs that might ensue if a dog in your care was to injure a third-party or cause damage to their property.

-As well as speaking to your local council, reading the full Animal Boarding Establishment Act 1963 will give you an in-depth understanding of animal boarding licences.
+As well as speaking to your local council, reading the full the specific section of the Animal Welfare England Regulations 2018 on home boarding will give you an in-depth understanding of animal boarding licences.

 Much in the act may not be relevant to you, but here are five other key things you need to remember when running a boarding business from your own home:

-- If you have your own dog, written consent must be gained from your clients stating they agree to their dog being kept on the same premises
+– If you have your own dog, or will be boarding dogs from multiple households, written consent must be gained from your clients stating they agree to their dog being kept on the same premises

 – No dog registered under the Dangerous Dogs Act 1991 can be accepted